The Climate Guidebook

 After 2 years of strategy, presentations and working groups research it was presented as part of the GYC COP30 strategy, which aim was to activate goverments and provate sector in the support of the framework.

-Extractive Industries Panel
+Extractive Industries Research Panel

-Output of the Extractive Industries research group, Center for World Indigenous Studies, Information Designer, 2022
+Digital Platform on Free, Prior and Informed Consent, Center for World Indigenous Studies, Information Designer, 2022

 Creation of research boards and data visualizations for Extractive Industry paper.